FirzaCank/FirzaCank/README.md

-Hi there :wave: Im Firza 🧑🏻
+Hi there :wave: I'm Firza 🧑🏻

 I am a industrial engineering bachelor graduate in Bandung Institute of Technology.
 I am passionate in data field such as Data Analyst, Data Engineering, and Data Science.